What is purer than nature and more natural than photography? What can be more charming than nature portrait photography?

 If you want to get more control in post-processing photos, that’s the way.
 Unlike JPEG, working with RAW will allow you to make adjustments to your pictures, and you will get the highest level of quality.

-If you want your camera to be as fine as your sight, shoot in RAW and record greater levels of brightness.
+If you want your camera to be as fine as your sight, shoot in RAW and record greater levels of detail.

 Get inspiration from other nature portrait photographers